blackhaj/launcher/README.md

 # Launcher
-A Django project to provide quick setup of the basics.
-Includes many sanitary features such as a custom user model and complete user authentication flow
+A Django project skeleton to provide quick setup of the basics for creating an app so you (and me) can get on and build the fun stuff quicker.
+It includes many sanitary features such as a custom user model and complete user authentication flow.

 ## Features
 * Postgres DB with psycopg2 for production